jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 For the database, I used MongoDB and deployed it to their free MongoDB Atlas hosting.

 ### Overview

+Be more productive and check out the app at // TODO: add link.

 If you want to see the code or contribute to the project, feel free to check out the code at // TODO: github link.